Networking and connectivity details for the SendPro C Lite, SendPro C, SendPro+, SendPro C Auto

 - Transaction records from the SendPro C Lite, SendPro C, SendPro+, SendPro C Auto are automatically uploaded when a user message appears (within three days of the mail being generated).

-- O/S updates, PB Application Software and Rates Data updates.
+- O/S updates and PB Application Software and Rates Data updates.

 - SendPro C Lite, SendPro C, SendPro+, SendPro C Auto supports 802.11n WiFi WPA, WPA-2 PSK, WPA-802.1x (LEAP) protocols.